 Store fresh herbs and greens in paper towels and place them in zip lock bags.
 This stops excess moisture from spoiling your greens.

 Do you hate brown spots on bananas?
 Wrap the stem in plastic wrap.

 Wrap your celery in tin foil to keep it firm longer.

 Clean out your fridge each week.
-I’m not saying you need to wash it out each week, but go through the contents and toss spoiled produce.
-Rotten food can spoil your fresh food faster.
+I’m not saying you need to wash it out each week, but go through the contents and use up produce that’s about to go bad.
+If you do end up with rotten food, it’s best to catch it right away because it will spoil your fresh food faster.
 If there is mold you should definitely wash out the fridge!